leycec/kiseki-linux/README.rst

 *Kiseki* titles.
 As we continue playing through the series ourselves, additional installers for later *Kiseki* titles will be added.

-We appreciate your patience as we walk these verbose trails... together.
+We apologize for this inconvenience and hope you enjoy your stay in the Liberl Kingdom.

 The Legend of Heroes: Trails in the Sky (Sora no Kiseki FC)
 -----------------------------------------------------------